rtilwalia/DataEngineerZoomcamp_2024/WEEK_2/ReadMe.md

 1. Clone Mage repo from here - https://github.com/mage-ai/mage-zoomcamp.git
 3. Run the docker compose
 4. Change the .yaml file in mage
-5. Start working with the pipeline
+5. Start working on the pipeline

 **Flow of ETL Pipeline**